Mia-Rain/Spotbash/README.md

 ***
 ```
 ***
-Spotbash is a "Control API" which means it only controls the Spotify playback of devices.
-The nodejs server can be used as a standalone player;
+potbash is a "Control API" which means it only controls the Spotify playback of devices.

-See below.
-***
-I recommend using `Spotify Web Playback SDK` as a device, as it only requires a Spotify compatible browser.

-Additionally, a Web Playback SDK implementation is embedded into `app.js`, and can be used after running `setup.sh`

-Note that `setup.sh` disowns a `node` process, meaning a `node` process will continue to run in the background until it is killed

-Closing the Browser Tab will not kill this process!\
-If you have any issues trying to use the Web Playback SDK implementation please open an issue!
-> Please do not open any issues regarding authorization failure, this is most likely due to the lifetime of an OAuth key being only 1 hour long.